Open Research Proposal : Reusable Vacuum Lock Mechanism for Rocket Stage Separation

 Separation Process

 The pressure difference between the vacuum chamber and the environment room with 1 bar gas will lock the two rocket stages together.
-When the rocket is in space (with near 0 bar pressure), the solenoid releasing gas from environment room to the outerspace and collapsing the vacuum lock.
+When the rocket is in space (with near 0 bar pressure), the solenoid releases gas from the environment room to outer space, collapsing the vacuum lock.
 Then propellant gas will assist in separating the two rocket stages and make the collapse of the vacuum lock quicker.

 Ideal Gas Law (Pressure and Volume in the Vacuum Tank)